Contract Sent Logo

 Evaluate Your Current Risk Profile

 Startups have different levels of risk depending on their stage.
-This can be measured by their stage of investment or the stage that their product development is at.
+Measure the stage of investment or product development for companies.

 • Early stage companies tend to have a larger risk profile.
 They have to so they can get off the ground.
 Closing deals is hard when you first strike out into the business world and you’ll often have to make concessions early on and hope to reduce SaaS contract risk later

 • Companies that have taken on venture capital money often have a risk profile set by which stage of investment they are at.
 Seed stage companies have many more options to take on risk, the investor doesn’t yet have a large seat at the table.
-Whereas Series A or Series B companies are expected to starting to de-risk themselves as they grow.
+Expect Series A or Series B companies to start de-risking as they grow.
 Each subsequent round should be de-risking things.

 • Where your product is can impact this a lot too.
 If you’ve moved early to get SOC-2 compliance you’ll have more leverage to reduce SaaS contract risk.
 Whereas if you haven’t yet taken steps like this you may need to accept higher levels of liability.